intmus/inttheory22-23/_03-triads-7chords-leadsheet/b2-7chrds.md

 ## Class Discussion

+The purpose of inversion figures is purely a shorthand to identify what note is in the bass.

 Lowest pitch=bass.
-Root is the chord that be build the thirds around.
+The root of the chord is the identifying factore of the chord, where thirds are stacked around.
+These thirds can take different forms as a chord becomes inverted.

 **How do we determine seventh chord quality?**